 5.2.1.
-Does the insolvency framework allow the continuation of contracts supplying essential goods and services to the debtor (goods and services necessary for the survival of the business), even where the debtor is in breach?
+Does the insolvency framework provide for the continuation of contracts supplying essential goods and services to the debtor (goods and services necessary for the survival of the business)?

-Last year This year Response Comment/Legal Basis Response Comment/Legal Basis (a) Yes, continuation is always allowed In reorganization, from the date when the court accepted the petition for opening reorganization proceedings, business operators of public utilities such as electricity, water supply, and telephone, shall not suspend their services supplied to the debtor unless otherwise approved by the court (Section 90/12 (11) of the Bankruptcy Act).
-There are not provisions allowing the continuation of contracts supplying goods and services to the debtor applicable in Bankruptcy cases. -Click to Selec
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis Yes In reorganization, from the date when the court accepted the petition for opening reorganization proceedings, business operators of public utilities such as electricity, water supply, and telephone, shall not suspend their services supplied to the debtor unless otherwise approved by the court (Section 90/12 (11) of the Bankruptcy Act).
+There are not provisions allowing the continuation of contracts supplying goods and services to the debtor applicable in Bankruptcy cases. -Click to Select-

 5.2.2.
-Does the insolvency framework allow the rejection by the debtor (or by insolvency representative or by court on debtor's behalf) of overly burdensome contracts (the cost of performance is greater than the benefit to be received), where both parties have not fully performed their obligations?
+Does the insolvency framework provide for the rejection by the debtor (or by insolvency representative or by court on debtor's behalf) of overly burdensome contracts (the cost of performance is greater than the benefit to be received), where both parties have not fully performed their obligations?

-Last year Last year Response Comment/Legal Basis Response Comment/Legal Basis Yes In case of bankruptcy, under Section 122 within three months from the date on which the receiver learns that assets of the debtor or rights under a contract are subject to terms more onerous than the benefits receivable thereunder, the -Click to Selec

-receiver is empowered to refuse such

-assets or rights under such contract.
-In

-case of reorganization, according to

-Section 90/41, within two months from

-the date on which the plan administrator

-is informed of the courts approval of the

-plan, the plan administrator shall have

-the power to refuse to accept assets of

-the debtor or rights under a contract

-wherein the obligations exceed the

-benefits to be derived therefrom, as

-stipulated in the plan.
-1
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis Yes In case of bankruptcy, under Section 122 within three months from the date on which the receiver learns that assets of the debtor or rights under a contract are subject to terms more onerous than the benefits receivable thereunder, the receiver is empowered to refuse such assets or rights under such contract.
+In case of reorganization, according to Section 90/41, within two months from the date on which the plan administrator is informed of the courts approval of the plan, the plan administrator shall have the power to refuse to accept assets of the debtor or rights -Click to Selectunder a contract wherein the obligations exceed the benefits to be derived therefrom, as stipulated in the plan.

 5.2.3.
-Does the insolvency framework allow avoidance of the following transactions executed before the filing for insolvency?
+Does the insolvency framework provide for avoidance (invalidation) of the following transactions concluded before the filing for insolvency?

-Last year This year Response Comment/Legal Basis Response Comment/Legal Basis (a) Preferential transactions, which resulted in a creditor obtaining more than its pro rata share of the debtor's assets and which occurred when the debtor was insolvent Yes In reorganization, transactions undertaken within 3 months before filing the petition can be invalidated if they placed a creditor in a more advantageous position than other creditors (Section 90/41 of the Bankruptcy Law).
-The same provision applies in liquidation under Section 115 of the Bankruptcy Act. -Click to Sel (b) Undervalued transactions, which were made as a gift or in exchange for less than equivalent value and which occurred when the debtor was insolvent or resulted in the debtor becoming insolvent Yes In liquidation, according to Section 114 Bankruptcy Act, in case of a gratuitous act or the case where the debtor received compensation of a less than a reasonable amount, it shall be presumed that the debtor and the person enriched thereby that such act would be to the prejudice of the creditors.
+Last Year This year Response Comment/Legal Basis Response Comment/Legal Basis (a) Preferential transactions, which resulted in a creditor obtaining more than its pro rata share of the debtor's assets and which occurred when the debtor was insolvent Yes In reorganization, transactions undertaken within 3 months before filing the petition can be invalidated if they placed a creditor in a more advantageous position than other creditors (Section 90/41 of the Bankruptcy Law).
+The same provision applies in liquidation under Section 115 of the Bankruptcy Act. -Click to Select- (b) Undervalued transactions, which were made as a gift or in exchange for less than equivalent value and which occurred when the debtor was insolvent or resulted in the debtor becoming insolvent Yes In liquidation, according to Section 114 Bankruptcy Act, in case of a gratuitous act or the case where the debtor received compensation of a less than a reasonable amount, it shall be presumed that the debtor and the person enriched thereby that such act would be to the prejudice of the creditors.
 The court has the right to cancel such transactions.
-Similar provision applies in reorganization under Section 90/40. -Click to Sel
+Similar provision applies in reorganization under Section 90/40. -Click to Select-